Featured News

 While most residents agree that no one should be mistreated for being different, there is a growing call for the new city commission to focus on pressing local concerns.
 Taxpayers expect action on infrastructure, community development, and maintaining the character and charm of Fernandina Beach.

-In conclusion, the Transgender Day of Remembrance proclamation acknowledges a vital issue, but it also raises broader questions about the priorities of the city’s leadership.
+In conclusion, the Transgender Day of Remembrance proclamation acknowledges the issue that all people should be treated fairly, but it also raises broader questions about the priorities of the city’s leadership.
 Residents will be keeping an EYE on and watching closely to see how this and future decisions shape the direction of Fernandina Beach.

 admin